-'Sympathy' is a matter of temperament.
-Pity as a Children, however, ought to be prevented from • contracting the habit of a sentimental maudlin sympathy.
-'Sympathy' is really sensitiveness, and belongs only to characters of delicate feeling.
-It is distinct from compassion, and it is an evil, consisting as it does merely in lamentmotive should take the place of emotional sympathy ing over a thing.
+Self-control is the first step towards the formation of a good character of emotional sympathy belongs only to characters of delicate feeling.
+It is distinct from compassion, and it is an evil, consisting as it does merely in lamenting over a thing.
 It is a good thing to give children some pocket-money of their own, that they may help the needy; and in this way we should see if they are really compassionate or not.
 But if they are only charitable with their parents' money, we have no such test.